Bouteilles d'huile de CBD Mellowoil de 1200 mg et 4800 mg entourées de noix de coco, illustrant les produits naturels à base de CBD pour le bien-être.

 Grape Seed Oil and CBD

 You won’t find many CBD companies using grape seed oil as a carrier, as it has one of the lowest fat contents on this list.
-Its makeup consists mainly of polyunsaturated fats and less than ideal for oils and tinctures.
+Its makeup consists mainly of polyunsaturated fats and is less than ideal for oils and tinctures.

 Avocado Oil and CBD